 The waterfall lookout, the tree house, the ant nest tunnel, and the killer plant house are not accessible for wheelchair users or prams.
 Aside from those exceptions, the walkways and paths around the zoo are accessible.

-Carers can enter Plantasia free or charge and people with disabilities can enter at a concessionary rate.
+Carers can enter Plantasia free of charge and people with disabilities can enter at a concessionary rate.

 There is a disabled toilet and a baby changing facility.
-All of the signs at Plantasia are in both English and Welsh.
+All signs at Plantasia are displayed in both English and Welsh.

 There are 50 disabled parking spaces and 7 parent and toddler parking spaces.